|Course Length:||3 Months Full-Time|

 It may be possible to join the programme without a degree if you are in full-time employment, have a minimum of five years’ work experience, and can demonstrate evidence of continuing professional development through a portfolio and written statement.

-Applications are particularly welcomed from ‘experts by experience’, including autistic people and the family or carers of those with autism.
+Applications are particularly welcomed from ‘experts by experience’, including autistic people, as well as their family members or carers.

 An interview will form part of the selection process if you do not meet the degree requirements outlined above.

 International students require IELTS 6.5, with a score no lower than 6.0 in each individual component, or an equivalent English language qualification.